 If you already have a Google account, you may have noticed the Google Keep symbol on the rightmost sidebar.
-Otherwise, you can get Google Keep as part of the G Suite or Drive package or just sign up for free.
+Otherwise, you can get Google Keep as part of the Google Workspace or Drive package or just sign up for free.
 Get your thoughts together and in one place―start using Google Keep today.

 Google Jamboard: Best Google Tool for Brainstorming

 Projects often start with a good brainstorming session.
 Sometimes, the tool for that is a simple, blank canvas.
 Google Jamboard provides a responsive and flexible format for tossing together all the ideas―text, scribbles, images, sticky notes, data from spreadsheets―you name it.
 Jamboard holds it all, then saves it and shares it according to your command.
 It’s available free for desktop, mobile, or as an actual whiteboard.